mormolis/CV/README.md

  - Remote supporting client companies and troubleshooting ensuring that their sensitive data are protected
- - Creating websites for the company's needs using JOOMLA CSM
+ - Creating websites for the company's needs using JOOMLA CMS

 ***